Cost of a Last Will and Testament

 - Put together a list of assets and liabilities;

 - Decide on who you want to give your assets too;

-- Learn about the different ways you can gift your assets;
+- Learn about the different ways you can gift your assets; and

-- Choose who you want to be in charge of your estate after you die (executor)
+- Choose who you want to be in charge of your estate after you die (executor).

 What is the cost for a lawyer to prepare a Last Will and Testament?

-Some people may need assistance when it comes to preparing to make a will.
-A lawyer can help prepare for your will making by getting together your assets and liabilities or giving you advice on how to structure your estate.
+Some people may need assistance when it comes to preparing to make a Will.
+A lawyer can help prepare for your Will making by getting together your assets and liabilities or giving you advice on how to structure your estate.

 What is the going rate for lawyers or solicitors fees for a Last Will and Testament?

 Lawyers or solicitor’s fees for Wills can be anywhere from several hundred to thousands of dollars.
 Two lawyers can give very different estimates of their fees depending on their experience and skill.
 In this case most of the time you will get what you pay for.
 Understanding how your lawyer charges and what you are paying for is fundamental.
 Sometimes there are additional costs, such as disbursements like title searches, which may not be made clear to you.